Luca D'Andrea

-Luca D'Andrea (born 6 September 2004) is an Italian professional footballer who plays as an attacking midfielder or a right winger for club Avellino, on loan from Sassuolo.
+Luca D'Andrea (born 6 September 2004) is an Italian professional footballer who plays as an attacking midfielder or a right winger for club Cesena on loan from Sassuolo.

 Club career

 Born in Naples, D'Andrea started playing football at the grassroots schools Ponticelli, Mariano Keller and Azzurri, before entering SPAL's youth sector in 2018, where he reached the semi-finals of the national under-17 championship in 2021.
 Then, in January 2022, he joined Sassuolo, signing his first professional deal in the process.

 In the summer of the same year, he was officially promoted to the first team by manager Alessio Dionisi: he subsequently made his professional debut on 17 September, starting the Serie A match against Torino, which ended in a 1–0 win for his side.
 In January 2023, he extended his contract with Sassuolo until 2027.

+Loan to Catanzaro

-On 1 August of the same year, D'Andrea joined newly-promoted Serie B club Catanzaro on a season-long loan.
+On 1 August of the same year, D'Andrea joined newly promoted Serie B club Catanzaro on a season-long loan.
 On 27 August, having come on as a substitute in the second half of a league match against Ternana, he gained a penalty kick for his side in the 89th minute, which was scored by Jari Vandeputte and helped Catanzaro obtain a 2–1 win.